josecannete/josecannete.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello!

-I'm José.
-I'm currently working on my master's thesis on Language Models for Spanish under the supervision of [Felipe Bravo-Márquez](https://felipebravom.com/).
+Hello there, I'm José! 😁

+I'm a Senior Machine Learning Engineer at Walmart, passionate about leveraging AI for real-world impact.
+I hold an MSc. in Computer Science, graduated from Universidad de Chile, and specialize in Language Models.

+I pioneered [**BETO**](https://github.com/dccuchile/beto), the first BERT-like model for Spanish, and introduced [**ALBETO**](https://github.com/dccuchile/lightweight-spanish-language-models), a suite of light and fast models based in ALBERT for Spanish.

-I'm member of the [ReLeLa](https://relela.com/) research group at [DCC UChile](https://dcc.uchile.cl) and my research interests include Artificial Intelligence and how to handle and optimize these systems for production environments.
+Formerly a founding member of the [ReLeLa](https://relela.com/) research group at [DCC UChile](https://dcc.uchile.cl), I've passionately explored Artificial Intelligence and optimizing systems for real-world applications.

-On my spare time I enjoy from listen to music and learning new things from podcasts or audiobooks.
+Outside of work, music and podcasts are my go-to sources for relaxation and learning.

+Feel free to reach out – you'll find my contact details in the adjacent bio.